Understanding Auto Insurance

 Nevada drivers are required to have protection levels of at least $15,000 per person for bodily injury, $30,000 per accident for bodily injury, and $10,000 per accident for property damage.
 This minimum level of coverage is often referred to as 15/30/10.
 It is possible to purchase more coverage protection than the minimum level of coverage required.

 Liability insurance coverage protects you only if you are liable for an accident and pays for the injuries to others or damages to their property.
-It does not provide coverage for you, your passengers, or your property.
+It does not provide coverage for you, your passengers who are your resident relatives, or your property.
 Property Damage coverage is also available but is a separate coverage and is not required by law.

 What other types of coverage can I buy?